isomerpages/csa-sicw1/pages/speaker-atsushi-umino-draft.md

 #### **Mr Atsushi Umino (Draft)**

 *Director, Office of the Director-General for Cybersecurity*
- Ministry of Internal Affairs and Communication (MIC)
+ Ministry of Internal Affairs and Communication (MIC), Japan

 ##### **Biography**